kylep/kyle.pericak.com/content/posts/gcp/how-this-site-works/htsw-3-write-pelican-post.md

 - Blog posts go in content/posts, and can be sorted into subdirectories.
 - Static pages go in content/pages.
 - output/ doesn't need to exist, but it is created by Pelican as a place to store the generated website files.
-It should alwys be empty in github.
+It should always be empty in GitHub.
 ```text
 .
 +-- content/